centino90/Advance-Database-Documentation/README.md

    13.   **`Query: 13`**
          ```SQL
             -- student privileges
+            GRANT SELECT ON studentportal.schools TO 'student'@'localhost';
+            GRANT SELECT ON studentportal.cities TO 'student'@'localhost';
+            GRANT SELECT ON studentportal.states TO 'student'@'localhost';
+            GRANT SELECT ON studentportal.countries TO 'student'@'localhost';
             GRANT SELECT ON studentportal.articles TO 'student'@'localhost';
             GRANT SELECT ON studentportal.subjects TO 'student'@'localhost';
             GRANT SELECT ON studentportal.articles_comment TO 'student'@'localhost';
             GRANT SELECT ON studentportal.articles_reply TO 'student'@'localhost';
             GRANT SELECT ON studentportal.author_subscription TO 'student'@'localhost';
+            GRANT SELECT (uname, pword, rec_code, email, modified_at, created_at) ON studentportal.users TO 'student'@'localhost';
+            GRANT SELECT (fname, lname, contact_no, saddress, city_id, school_id) ON studentportal.users_detail TO 'student'@'localhost';

+            GRANT UPDATE (uname, pword, is_active) ON studentportal.users TO 'student'@'localhost';
+            GRANT UPDATE (fname, lname, contact_no, saddress, city_id, school_id) ON studentportal.users_detail TO 'student'@'localhost';
             GRANT UPDATE (comment, modified_at) ON studentportal.articles_comment TO 'student'@'localhost';
             GRANT UPDATE (reply, modified_at) ON studentportal.articles_reply TO 'student'@'localhost';
             GRANT UPDATE (is_active, modified_at) ON studentportal.author_subscription TO 'student'@'localhost';